mourigdev/mourigdev/README.md

 ### Hello!
 My name's Mourig Abdellah 👋

 I'm a developer that loves simplifying things.
 I love breaking down complex problems into simple, easy to understand solutions.
-I Currently live in Toronto as a software developer.
-In my spare time, I create courses on software development and mentor new developers.
+I Currently live in Morocco as a Web developer.
+In my spare time, I play soccer and Checkers Dama :) .